Communication Nation Episode 1: Speaking The Truth - Media Literacy & Misinformation

 Top 10 Challenged Books for 2023 image of portions of covers presented by the American Library Association

 Learning how to critically consider media is an important skill that kids need to have mastered for a lifetime of learning.
 Common Sense Media has a Media Literacy Resource Center for students of all ages.
-Explore their tools, and find even more ideas in our Learning Guide found if you scroll down.
+Explore their tools, and find even more ideas in our Learning Guide, which you can download for free by clicking the button at the top of this page.

 Everyone has a bias which is our view of the way things are, even if it’s not accurate.
 Favoritism for or against a thing, idea, person, or group, can lead to unfair treatment, and judgments that are not true.
 Our media has biases too.
 When you hear a story about whether something is good or bad, remember to ask who is telling the story, why are they telling it?

-This show was produced by our Executive Producer, Katie Stone, with help from Senior Producer Christina Stella, and producer Eli Henley.
+This show was written and produced by Executive Producer, Katie Stone, with production help from Christina Stella, Eli Henley, Sarah Gabrielli, McKenzie Graunke, and Thaniel Lentz.
 Chad Scheer provided live engineering at Outpost Performance Space.
-Lorraine Archibald wrote our learning guides.
-We also had support from 2024 Summer Intern Thaniel Lentz.
+Amber Shiel writes our learning guides with support from Lorraine Archibald and Amber Arnett.

 titleartistalbum